ASL-Programs/ASL.LivingGrid/README.md

 `LocalizationUpdateService` looks for new language packs (default: 30 minutes).

+To automatically create a default administrator account in the WebAdminPanel, set the `DEFAULT_ADMIN_EMAIL` and `DEFAULT_ADMIN_PASSWORD` environment variables before first launch.
+If these variables are not defined, no admin user is created.

 ## Development Workflow

 Please read `Read before you start working.md` before beginning any development work.
 The project follows strict Core Rules and workflow guidelines with progress tracking through TODO.md files.
 Continuous integration runs via GitHub Actions using `.github/workflows/dotnet.yml`.